kdoore/CS2335-Gitbook/monodevelop.md

 #MonoDevelop

-MonoDevelop an Integrated Development Environment (IDE) that is installed as part of the Unity 5 installation.
+MonoDevelop is an Integrated Development Environment (IDE) that is installed as part of the Unity 5 installation.
 It is an open-source IDE that is integrated to work with the Unity Editor.
+For Windows OS, As of Unity 5.2.X, Visual Studio is configured to be installed as the default IDE when installing Unity 5.
+For help with VS installation errors see [Unity forums](http://answers.unity3d.com/questions/1075675/-error-while-installing-visual-studio-error-code16.html)

 To edit a script in MonoDevelop, first create a script component object inside Unity.
 Make sure to name the file correctly when creating it in Unity because the script name is used to create the class name of the C# class that is created for each Unity script component.